 All is interposed with state of the art interactive screens and video walls bringing HD quality pictures from around the world up close and real.
 After hours, the merchandise then packs away and the room becomes a lecture theatre.

 Inside the door are a series of horse sculptures carefully crafted from driftwood.
 Beyond are rows of hanging prints taken by National Geographic photographers.
 Also a market-place brimming with hand-crafted furnishings and artefacts from all over the world.

 In the basement you’ll find clothing for the great outdoors as well as the most fashion conscious.
 Also a cold chamber to test the weather-proofing abilities of the outerwear.
 This includes a wind turbine, block of ice, thermal imaging camera and visual display to add dramatic effect.
 The shirts are priced at £119 therefore demonstrating the premium that great brands command.

 Sadly the London store closed in 2017.
-Reading between the lines, we presume the high costs of a Regent Street venue, and associated high costs of merchandise, were insufficient to keep the business in the black.
-And/or alternatively management judged there were greater returns elsewhere.
+Reading between the lines, we assume the high costs of a Regent Street venue, and associated high costs of merchandise, were insufficient to keep the business in the black.
+And/or alternatively, management judged there were greater returns elsewhere.
 Nevertheless, even without the London store, National Geographic remains a great brand experience, and also great brand story!
 The demise of the London store is our loss.